 We all had the spumoni dessert which was pistachio cherry chocolate and loved every second of it.
 What we loved even more than that was the tiramisu.
 We liked the ratio of sponge to cream and well-balanced coffee and booze flavor.
 Just a great way to end our meal.

-For the food, it really didn’t stand out to us as this excellent meal to tell everyone about but that’s not to say it wasn’t good because it was.
-Of course their food could attract you as they must be doing something right with so many locations all over the country.
+For the food, it really didn’t stand out to us as this excellent meal to tell everyone about, but that’s not to say it wasn’t decent because it was.
 Everything there was fairly affordable and a great value especially by Waterfront standards.
-Many meals could be had for $10-13 and come with a salad and dessert which we thought was a good selling point.
+Many meals could be had for $10-13 and come with a salad and dessert, which we thought was a good selling point.
+Someone made a really good analogy, this place is kind of like the Applebee’s of Italian food.

 Here’s their menu: